|hope college > academic departments > pre-professional|

 Courses Required and/or Highly Recommended at Some Medical Schools:

-While you are on the Registrar's website you will find lots of hints and advice just for you!
+Look for and live on the Registrar's website you will find lots of hints and advice just for you!

 What do I need to major in?
 Choice of Major